-What is a chapter?
+What is a sponsor?

 Under EU Regulation 2024/900, every political advertisement must include a transparency notice that identifies the sponsor, the payer (if different), and other legally required details.
 When your organization has dozens of local branches, entering the same sponsor information over and over again is tedious and error-prone.

-What defaults can a chapter store?
+What defaults can a sponsor store?

-Sponsor defaults
+Sponsor details

 These identify who is responsible for the advertisement: